In the Pricing & Limits tab you set how the pricing will work for the campaign.

 Option 3- Reduce the number of targeted impressions

 If you only want to test and do not want to spend more than 20 EUR/USD then reduce the number of impressions to fit your budget by making adjustments to your target settings in Steps 3 and Steps 5 of the campaign set up.
 Using the example in the screenshot above and assuming you will receive only between 5-10% of the traffic, the calculation would look like this:

 - 20(budget)/ 0.10(bid price) x1000 (CPM) x 20 (assuming you are going to get 5% of the traffic = 4,000,000 impressions is the approx amount to target.

 You can of course target more, using the Distribute throughout the day option or setting a lower bid price where possible and recalculating the approx impressions.

 Note: We recommend monitoring your first campaigns and analyzing the statistics.
 Pause the campaign before making any adjustments, and remember it may take a couple of minutes for the campaign to actually stop spending.

 Sample campaign bids

-In this unrealistic bid, the user has set a maximum daily budget of $20.
-But because they are targeting very widely, (having selected Add All in the Targeting & Advanced tab) the amount of impressions they are getting is very large.
+In this unrealistic bid, the user has set a Daily Limit for their Budget of $20.
+But because they are targeting very widely, (having selected Add All in the Targeting tab) the amount of impressions they are getting is very large.
 This means that they will almost certainly overspend their budget.
 To avoid this, the user should set a much larger budget, or focus their targeting more selectively.